edumenu/grocery-list/README.md

 ## Covid Tracker

-This is a react/tailwindcss application used to obtain information on Covid 19 cases in countries all over the world.
-Here's a link to a live project http://covidtrackerreactapp-env-1.eba-y2hvhh26.us-east-2.elasticbeanstalk.com/
+This is a MERN application that users can track their grocery lists for a week.
+The idea of this applciation is to sum up a list of all grocery items while shopping to make sure you don't exceed the amount budgeted for and at the end of the week, you have a picture of items you purchased throughout the week.
+Here's a live project https://grocery-tracker-react.herokuapp.com/

 ## Project Status

-This project is complete
+First phase complete, adding more features as needed

 ## Project Screen Shot(s)